cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/favorites.md

 | 200         | The list of stat info was obtained and is included in the response body. |
 | 401         | Either the `proxyToken` was not provided, or the value wasn't correct. |

-Upon success, the response body will be a [data id collection](#data-id-collection) JSON document containing the stat information of the favorite files and folders with an additional field `"success"` with the value `true`.
+Upon success, the response body will be a [data collection](endpoints/filesystem/stat.md) JSON document (but with the field be `filesystem` instead of `paths`) containing the stat information of the favorite files and folders with an additional field `"success"` with the value `true`.
 The format of the JSON maps is the same as that for the /secured/filesystem/stat endpoint.

 Upon failure, a JSON document with `"success"` and `"reason"` fields will the returned.
 The `"success"` field will have the value `false`.
 The `"reason"` field will provide a short, human